 Join ICP’s Curator at Large Isolde Brielmaier, Our Body Politic host and author Farai Chideya, and producer and writer Tanya Selvaratnam for an evening celebrating the release of Brielmaier’s Tang Teaching Museum at Skidmore College publication, Culture as Catalyst.
 The publication includes contributionss from leading voices on visual culture—Alexandra Bell, Kimberly Drew, Eric Gottesman, Lyle Ashton Harris, and more—the collection spans critical topics from mass incarceration, feminism, whiteness, and food justice.

 This program is free with a suggested donation of $5.
-Reserve your signed copy of Culture as Catalyst through ICP’s shop and get automatically registered for the program.
+Reserve your signed copy of Culture as Catalyst (Tang Teaching Museum at Skidmore College) through ICP’s shop.

 We need your support.
 Concerned photography is needed now more than ever.
 Admission to this virtual program is free with a suggested donation ($5)—help keep public programs accessible to all by donating today.